My Pain is Not My EX’s Fault. It’s On Me.

 Those feelings, my brain knows now, were always my responsibility.

-But it’s hard to “feel” that in the heart and soul, the places where we really live, when the object of our addiction, the person we love, is gone.
+But it’s hard to fathom that when the object of our addiction, the person we love, is gone.

-Today after so much time, I looked in the morning mirror and realized the way I feel is not my ex’s “fault”.
-It’s mine.
+Today after so much time, I looked in the morning mirror and realized that the way I feel is not my ex’s “fault”.
+It’s on me.

 And it’s my responsibility to right that.